Workforce Innovation & Opportunity Act

 Layoff Assistance

 Retraining opportunities and job placement assistance, tailored to the needs of the employer and the laid-off employees are available.
 The Department of Labor maintains a “rapid response” unit to help employers successfully manage a large layoff or plant closure by working with management and labor to arrange appropriate retraining and re-employment services.
 If you are anticipating a major disruption for your workforce, contact the team early for confidential assistance.
-Contact Rico Barrera at 208-332-3570 ext.
-3316 or ricardo.barrera@labor.idaho.gov to learn more.
+Click here to learn more about rapid response services from the Idaho Department of Labor or contact rapidresponse@labor.idaho.gov.

 Limited Benefits